fmorris2/twitter-news-scraper/README.md

 ### Basic Logic Flow
 1. User accesses API endpoint wth GET request
-    - User has ability to provide a country or city to narrow the search
+    - User has ability to provide a location (zip, city, country, etc) to narrow the search
-        - Location has to be supported by [trends24](https://trends24.in)
         - If no location is provided, service will default to worldwide
-    - User has ability to provide a time frame to narrow the search
-        - < 1 hour ago
-        - 1-23 hours ago
 2. Backend collects trending topics for provided criteria
     - If criteria is invalid, returns HTTP status code 400 (Bad Request)
-    - If criteria is valid, backend parses [trends24](https://trends24.in) for the specific criteria
+    - If criteria is valid, backend consumes Twitter API to gather trending topics for the specified criteria.
+        - The backend will take the location parameter provided, and will pass it to the Yahoo geoplanet API in order to retrieve the WOEID (where on earth id) that will be passed to the Twitter API
 3. Backend finds appropriate news story for each trending topic
     - Coming soon
 4. Backend compiles information for each news story
     - URL